backco/qmpm/README.md

 - Precision
 - Generalization (event-based)
 - Generalization (state-based)
-#### Upcoming
 - Cross validation

-These metrics are implemented as described in: *"Replaying history on process models for conformance checking and performance analysis"*, van der Aalst, et al. 2012.
+The first 3 metrics are implemented as described in: *"Replaying history on process models for conformance checking and performance analysis"*, van der Aalst, et al. 2012.

 ## Model formats
 #### Supported